cfe-lab/Kive/docs/dev_docs.md

 Upload some input datasets to Kive, then try launching your container.
 If it fails, look at the stderr log to see what went wrong.

+### Reusing the Wiring
+Once your scripts are wired into a pipeline, Kive adds a `pipeline.json` file to your archive.
+You can use that when you copy your pipeline to another copy of Kive, or when you upload a new version of your scripts.

+To copy your pipeline to another copy of Kive, download the archive file and upload it to another copy of Kive.
+Then you won't need to redo the wiring.

+To reuse the wiring with a new version of your scripts, download the archive file, and extract the last `pipeline.json` file.
+Rename it to `kive/pipeline1.json` and add it the archive file with the new version of your scripts.
+Then upload the archive file.